-The initiative benefits the prisoner community daily plus staff and families of prisoners.
-Evaluation of the programme has demonstrated high impact in terms of improvement within the prison environment as well as projects that have led to a significant increase in healthcare awareness and prisoner’s personal wellbeing.
+The initiative benefits the prisoner community daily and also benefits prison staff and families of prisoners.
+Evaluation of the programme has demonstrated high impact in terms of positive developments within the prison environment.
+Projects under the programme have led to a significant increase in healthcare awareness and prisoners' personal wellbeing.

 • International Federation of Red Cross & Red Crescent Societies (IFRC) 2015 Volunteering Development Award